arturoarias12/ChemE-Jeopardy/README.md

 Generative AI was used as an aid during the development process.

+## Disclaimer

+This project is an independent educational web application inspired by academic ChemE Jeopardy-style competitions. *Jeopardy!* is a registered trademark of Sony Pictures Television.
+This project is not affiliated with, sponsored by, or endorsed by Sony Pictures Television or AIChE.
+All game formats, branding, and competition rules referenced are the property of their respective owners.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE).